 Oregon Workforce and Talent Development Board –

-Governor Brown appointed me to serve on the Oregon Workforce Investment Board (OWIB).
-One of the primary duties of the OWIB is to assist the Governor by developing a strategic plan for Oregon’s workforce development system.
+Governor Brown appointed me to serve on the Oregon Workforce and Talent Development Board (OWTDB).
+One of the primary duties of the OWTDB is to assist the Governor by developing a strategic plan for Oregon’s workforce development system.
 In my work toward job creation and retention and economic development, I am able to actively, strongly, and effectively advocate for jobs and our county.

 Maritime Sector Strategies Committee –

 I convened this committee to identify and comprehensively quantify the economic value of the maritime sector to not only our county, but also to our state and the pacific northwest region.
 This committee is creating opportunities through job training, education and economic development for family-wage jobs in maritime industries.
 Sector strategies are to promote the coordinated facilitation of education, employment, economic development and job training.

 The 2017 state legislature passed Senate Bill 867 creating Governor Brown’s Maritime Workforce Development Taskforce, which I chair, in support of my committee activities and recognizing the importance of the maritime industries to our state.